 – The next face is your philosophy about life, death, spirit and connection with things outside of the physical realm.
 The spiritual face may include religious views but even agnostic or atheistic views are also included.
 It also includes belief systems.

 – The last face is what you are attracted to sexually.
 This face is most often shrouded behind socially accepted or shunned norms.
 It is often hidden from children because of fear it will open doors too early for their maturity.
 Often this stigma creates guilt early in our lives and without objectively looking at sex we get stuck in guilt – Especially if we have a desire that goes against the norms of accepted behavior.

 The important thing to remember is that each of us has our own unique perspectives, and regardless of how anyone feels about your perspective you have the right to be respected.
 As long as what you believe and how you behave does not harm anyone or anything you have the right to pursue it.
 Making our relationships stronger requires effective, open communication without judgment.
 If you have questions please let me know.
 I wish everyone the best relationship possible with their partner/spouse and with everyone else in their lives.

-My book on the 5 Faces of Relationships will be published later this year – if you wish to know when it is published please send me your name and email using the form below.
+My book on the 5 Faces of Relationships will be published in 2021 – if you wish to know when it is published please send me your name and email using the form below.
 If you wish to engage with me to help you understand your own relationship send me a message by clicking here.